The basics of qualified admission standards are listed here.

 Midwest Student Exchange Program

-Students from Illinois, Indiana, Michigan, Minnesota, Missouri, Nebraska, North Dakota and Wisconsin who major in any of 20 specific majors, mostly in architecture, agriculture or engineering, receive discounted tuition from the Midwest Student Exchange Program.
+Students from Illinois, Indiana, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio and Wisconsin, who major in any of 20 specific majors, mostly in architecture, agriculture or engineering, receive discounted tuition from the Midwest Student Exchange Program.

 |Agribusiness||Construction science and management|